Levelling Up work and timescales

 • Connecting our heritage - we will create 'story gardens' that use innovative technology to tell the story of Canterbury as part of England's history.
 New trails and cycling routes will be signposted to connect people to our heritage sites.

-All of the project work will take place over the next two years and should be finished by the summer of 2025.
+All of the project work will take place over the next 16 months and should be finished by early spring 2026.

 We'll promote what's happening at each stage so that you can have your say on Levelling Up.